isabella232/dynamic-media-classic.en-1/help/psd-files.md

 PSD (Photoshop Document files) are most often used in Dynamic Media Classic to create templates.
 When you upload a PSD file, you can create a Dynamic Media Classic template automatically from the file (select the Create Template option on the Upload screen).

-SPS creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.
+Dynamic Media Classic creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.

 ## PSD upload options {#psd-upload-options}